-Financial & Legal Guidelines Commitment Agreement
+Financial & Legal Guidelines

 The purpose of this document is to provide PTO Co-Chairs, Treasurers and other Executive Board members with the essential information necessary to conduct their business within the rules and regulations set by the IRS, the Darien Public School district and the CDSP.
-The policies highlighted in yellow in this document are available in full on the CDSP website www.cdspdarien.org.
-In addition, policies in the Table of Contents that have an E or F after the page number, should be specifically shared with the Enrichment Chair or Fundraising Chair, respectively.
+Policies in the Table of Contents that have an E or F after the page number should be specifically shared with the Enrichment Chair or Fundraising Chair, respectively.
 Any questions related to this document can be directed to the CDSP Treasurer.